 The park is located opposite Luneta National Park (also known as Rizal Park), which is Manila’s biggest public park.
 This is an interesting place to stroll through as it is peppered with historical statues and smaller parks with monuments telling the history of the Philippines.

-4. Take the Kids for Lunch at Genki Sushi
+Take the kids for lunch at Genki Sushi

-This is my favourite place for a lunch date with my daughter Maya (5 years) and her friends.
+If you’re wondering where to bring kids in Manila for a yummy meal then I highly recommend Genki Sushi.
+This is my favourite place for a lunch date with my daughter Maya and her friends.
 It was also the first place she tried sushi!
-We were planning a trip to Japan so I was keen to introduce her to some local cuisine before throwing her in the deep end.
-There is an electric train track that runs through the restaurant past each table.
-Once your order has been placed via the digital iPad at your table, a train or racing car arrives to deliver beautifully crafted sushi delights.
+There is an electric train track that runs through the restaurant past each table and, once your order has been placed via the digital iPad at your table, a train or racing car arrives to deliver beautifully crafted sushi delights.
 You then press a button to send the car back and continue ordering.
 The children love the interactive ordering process.
-You can view your bill at any time on the iPad too, which is helpful if the kids get too enthusiastic.
+You can view your bill at any time on the iPad too, which is helpful if the kids get too enthusiastic!
 The food is simple and delicious, and the diner style seating is practical for families with small children.

 Genki Sushi: 2nd level of the Bonifacio Stopover Pavilion, 31st cor.
 Rizal Drive, Bonifacio Global City.